-This Privacy Notice explains how HTS (Property and Environment) Limited (as the ‘Data Controller’) collects, uses and protects personal data generally.
+This Privacy Notice explains how HTS Group Limited (as the ‘Data Controller’) collects, processes (uses) and protects personal data generally.

 When we collect your personal data, we will provide you with specific information regarding why we are collecting it, and how it will be used.

 Your personal data

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.

 Some of your personal data is classed as “special categories of personal data” because it is the information that is considered to be more sensitive and therefore requires more protection.
 This includes information that identifies your racial/ethnic origin, political opinions, religious/philosophical beliefs, sexual orientation and information regarding your physical and mental health.

 For information on how we will protect special category data, you can read our appropriate policy statement